KlovnDEV/greve-voopsie/README.md

 Disclaimer:

-Dette bør fungere på ESX også så lenge eksporten for å hente faktureringsmenyen er den samme som qb!
+This should work on ESX too as long as the export to get the billing menu is the same as qb!

-# legg til i lb-phone\config\config.json
+# add to lb-phone\config\config.json

 # Preview i Appstore
 ![alt text](image.png)